jon-harper/jon-harper.github.io/docs/abs/printing.md

 </figcaption>
 </figure>

-FDM 3D printers push plastic filament into a *heater block* hot enough to melt the filament; the liquid plastic is squeezed out through a metal nozzle.
-The whole of the assembly pictured above is called the *hotend*.
+The assembly pictured above is called a *hotend*.
+FDM 3D printers push plastic filament into a *heater block* hot enough to melt the filament; the liquid plastic is extruded (squeezed) through a metal nozzle.

-In the image above, a heater cartridge heats the heater block and nozzle.
-A thermistor senses the temperature and provides feedback to the printer to control the nozzle temperature.
+A heater cartridge and thermistor are mounted to the heater block.
+The thermistor reports the temperature; the printer controls the heater cartridge based on this feedback.
 A stepper motor (not pictured) pushes filament through the hotend and out of the nozzle.
+Nozzles vary in diameter from 0.25mm to over 1mm and control how much material is extruded at once.
+Smaller nozzles print finer details; larger nozzles extrude material faster.

 Not all hotends are designed to print ABS due to an inadequate *heatbreak*.
 A PTFE tube (pale green above) containing filament passes through the heat sink and ends at the heatbreak.
 Heatbreaks join the heater block and heat sink; they are designed to transfer as little heat as possible between them.
 The combination of heat sink and the slow heat transfer of the heatbreak keeps filament well below its melting point until it reaches the heater block.

 Low-end hotends pass the PTFE tube through the heatbreak to butt against the nozzle.
-This limits the nozzle temperature to the maximum safe operating temperature of PTFE (about 235°C), which is generally inadequate for printing ABS.
+This limits the nozzle temperature to about 235-245°C[^c8], which is generally inadequate for printing ABS.
 Hotends with a heatbreak that separates the PTFE tube and nozzle are termed *all-metal hotends*.

 ### Enclosures

 An enclosure protects an in-progress 3D print from environmental changes.
 A cardboard box covering a 3D printer is an enclosure, albeit hazardous and makeshift.
 Mylar tents are a common and less dangerous option.
 Quality enclosures are more permanent and made of durable materials[^c2]; they may provide a range of features:

+- Access method(s): usually a front door; sometimes access hatch(es) as well,
 - Environmental control,
 - Air filtration or a venting system,
-- Lighting,
-- A large door or access hatch, and
+- Lighting, and
-- Sound dampening
+- Sound dampening.

-Some enclosures have active heating; this is discussed more in the next section.
+Enclosures use the waste heat from the nozzle and heated bed to warm up.
+Some enclosures are actively heated; this is discussed more in the next section.

 3D printer enclosures are either integrated to the printer or external.
 With an external enclosure, an existing printer is installed inside an enclosure that may or may not have been designed for the specific printer.
 An integrated enclosure is built into the frame of the printer; on some printers this is sold as an optional add-on.
-Integration makes enclosure smaller and can add rigidity to the printer frame.
+Integration makes the enclosure smaller and can add rigidity to the printer frame.

 === "External Enclosure"
     <figure markdown>